Prehistoric Ethiopia: Ethnolinguistic diffusion

-Linguistic analysis indicates that proto-Ethiopians spoke Hamito-Semitic or Afroasiatic languages in the third millennium BCE; these languages probably originated from the Eastern Sahara after its desertification.
+Linguistic analysis indicates that proto-Ethiopians spoke Hamito-Semitic or Afroasiatic languages in the third millennium BC; these languages probably originated from the Eastern Sahara after its desertification.
 In the 1950s, scholars agreed that only the Afroasiatic language was an ancestor of five major languages: Ancient Egyptian, Berber, Semitic, and Cushitic.
 Harold Fleming proposed including a sixth language group, Omotic (previously considered a branch of Cushitic), and speculated that the Afroasiatic homeland might be in southwestern Ethiopia.

-The split between proto-Cushitic and proto-Omotic began by the fourth or fifth millennium BCE, and proto-Semitic separated to Asia Minor.
-Inconclusive research suggests the Afroasiatic superfamily began to diffuse by 13,000 BCE, a period of Omotic slight migration southward.
+The split between proto-Cushitic and proto-Omotic began by the fourth or fifth millennium BC, and proto-Semitic separated to Asia Minor.
+Inconclusive research suggests the Afroasiatic superfamily began to diffuse by 13,000 BC, a period of Omotic slight migration southward.
 I.M Diakonoff surmised Afroasiatic people in Ethiopia were attributed to North Africa, specifically from the Sahara to the Nile Delta and over the Sinai Peninsula.
 Gover Hudson hypothesized that proto–Semitic migrated to West Asia across Bab-el-Mandeb into South Arabia.
-Also, independent linguistic analysis shows the presence of Semitic speakers in Ethiopia in at least 2000 BCE.
+Also, independent linguistic analysis shows the presence of Semitic speakers in Ethiopia in at least 2000 BC.
 Linguistic and cultural fission of proto-Ethiopians occurred in this period.
 Proto–Ethiopians are classified into five stable groups: